tytydraco/yessleep/out/No_ones_allowed_to_look_at_my_brother_when_he_eats.md

 "Don't contact me again."

-On the way back to my car I tried calling my mom again.
+On the way back to my car I tried calling my mom.
 She hasn't answered her phone all day.
 My dad passed away last year but my mom still lives at my childhood home.
 I need to talk with her.
 In person.
 And maybe I'll burn that house down on my way out.